yogeshhk/TeachingDataScience/Code/GraphNNs/README.md

 - Pyorch Geometric https://github.com/rusty1s/pytorch_geometric Deep learning on graphs and other irregular structures.
 By Facebook.

 ## Notes
+- CS224W: Machine Learning with Graphs | 2021
+	- Node Embedding: Have encoder network such that, cosine similarity of neiboring nodes is close.
+	- GNNs (Graph Neural Networks) are Deep Graph Encoders.
+They are end-to-end learning machines.
+	- Two steps: Decide node neighborhood, agreegate at a node using neighbors.

 - KDD 2020: Hands-on Tutorials: Scalable Graph Neural Networks with Deep Graph Library https://www.youtube.com/watch?v=Nd2BbbviOdk
   - Tasks in Graph Learning
 		- Node Classification: